Reporting Standards for Fixed Income Clients

 Fixed income composite challenges:

-The durable lesson: Fixed income composites are harder than equity composites.
+The key insight: Fixed income composites are harder than equity composites.
 Why?
 Because client constraints vary enormously.
 One client wants no high-yield.
 Another requires 50%+ governments.
 A third has maximum 5-year duration.
 These seemingly minor differences can produce 100-200 bps return dispersion across accounts with nominally identical mandates.

 Practical approach: Define composites by benchmark AND key constraints: